 There are no banks or money changers in Soppong, but there is there are ATMs located just next to the main police station, about 500 metres to the right from the Inn, and two more located in the main market area, also about 500 metres away.
 Soppong has a small pharmacy and a couple of shops selling basic necessities such as toiletries, stationery, clothes and even Thai and Burmese country music.
 Also, there is now a 7-11 located at the market area.
 There is a large traveling market held each Tuesday morning along both sides of the road near the market.
 Tuesday morning is a good day to be in the village, with many of the hilltribe people coming down out of the mountains that day to buy and sell their wares and produce.
 Soppong also has a post office if you would like to send any letters or postcards.

-has a small hospital with physicians in residence, for emergency care.

-are staying with us and for our café customers.
-Evenings are very
+hospital with physicians in residence, for emergency care.
+We guests who are staying with us and for our café customers.

 Evenings are very quiet in Soppong.
-Still being a traditional river terrace and listen to the water, frogs and crickets.
-Thankfully,
+Still being a traditional and listen to the water, frogs and crickets.
+Thankfully, there